jalik/cuic/README.md

 A generic component that can be moved with the mouse.

-This component inherits from `Component`.
+This component inherits from `Element`.

 ```js
 import {Element} from "cuit/dist/ui/element";